Ericsson/codechecker/docs/user_guide.md

                         Specify extra output format type. (default: None) -o OUTPUT_PATH, --output OUTPUT_PATH
-                        Store the output in the given folder. (default: None) -c, --clean           Delete the output results stored in the output directory.
-(By default, it would keep output files and overwrite only those that belongs to a plist file given by the input argument.
+                        Store the output in the given folder. (default: None) -c, --clean           DEPRECATED.
+Delete output results stored in the output directory.
+(By default, it would keep output files and overwrites only those that belongs to a plist file given by the input argument. (default: True)
 ~~~~~~~~~~~~~~~~~~~~~

 For example, if the analysis was run like: